 The carrying value less expected credit losses of loans receivable is a reasonable approximation of their fair values.
-The allowance for expected credit losses are assessed each financial year by Directors as disclosed at note 2.
+The allowance for expected credit losses are assessed each month by Directors as disclosed at Note 2.
 Financial assets and liabilities are recorded at amortised cost.
+As such, the amount expected to be settled within twelve months after the end of the half-year cannot be reliably determined.